jbendtsen/tiny-android-template/readme.md

 As long as your JDK version can target Java 8, this should work.
 Tested with OpenJDK 13.0.2.

-You will need to make sure the "bin" directories for the JDK and for 7-Zip are in the $PATH variable.
+You will need to make sure the "bin" directories for the JDK and for 7-Zip (and the Kotlin compiler if you're using Kotlin) are in the $PATH variable.

 In order to build the APK, `apksigner` needs a KeyStore file.
 This can be generated with `keytool`, which comes with the JDK.